balthazar-space/web-shell-api/WebApp API: Files.md

 ````

 - `extensions` - An object of objects describing files that this application can create/open and/or save, keyed by file extenstion.
-  - `.label` - This will be displayed in file dialog boxes etc.
+  - `label` - This will be displayed in file dialog boxes etc.
-  - `.type` - The mime type of files with this extension.
+  - `type` - The mime type of files with this extension.
-  - `.accept` (optional) - MIME types of files that can be accepted under this extension, in the same format as for the `accept` attribute on file input elements.
-Defaults to `.type`.
+  - `accept` (optional) - MIME types of files that can be accepted under this extension, in the same format as for the `accept` attribute on file input elements.
+Defaults to `type`.
-  - `.can` - An array of action ids indicating which actions the application can perform for this extension.
+  - `actions` - An array of action ids indicating which actions the application can perform for this extension.

 ## Actions